leonlonsdale/dotfiles/README.md

 - **[Lazygit](https://github.com/jesseduffield/lazygit)** for git management
 - **[Homebrew Package Manager](https://brew.sh/)**

-Everything is themed with `Kanagawa`.
+> **Note**: Everything is themed with `Github Dark Dimmed`.
+The lazygit, tmux, fish, and yazi themes are custom.
+Separate repo's will be created for these in due course.

 ---